environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 ## Description:
 You’ll be conducting a relatively simple comparison of gene expression between two treatment groups, using short-read mRNA-seq data and a (provided) *de novo* transcriptome.
 This involves several overall steps: cleaning raw sequence reads, aligning reads to the transcriptome, counting how many reads align to each contig, and testing for differential expression (≈ different numbers of mapped reads) between treatment groups.

 For each of these steps, there are a number of different programs / approaches that can be strung together into an analysis “pipeline”.
 All have their advantages and drawbacks, but there’s no single objective “best” way to analyze these data.
-We will assign each of you a unique pipeline – a different combination of mapping and analysis programs.
-For this homework, please read some of the documentation for your pipeline’s programs and run the data through them.
+For simplicity, you'll all be using the "wicked fast" pseudo-aligner `salmon`, but we will assign you a mix of DE analysis programs.
+For this homework, please read some of the documentation for your assigned program and run the data through them.
 Record your commands and note the metrics and output of your pipeline at each stage of the process.
 Please annotate this extensively with your thoughts on this pipeline, guided (but not limited!) by the questions below.

-Once homework has been submitted, we will collate and compare the results of your various pipelines and present them in a later class.
-We’ll discuss the results as a class, so as part of this assignment be prepared to discuss the particulars of your pipeline, pros / cons, etc.
+Once homework has been submitted, we will collate and compare the results of your various analyses and present them in a later class.
+We’ll discuss the results as a class, so as part of this assignment be prepared to discuss the particulars of your program, pros / cons, etc.

 Start this homework early!
 There are several different steps, and this will give you time to troubleshoot and ask questions as needed.

-This homework is split into two parts, A and B. In A, you will start with raw reads and a provided transcriptome assembly and prepare these data for differential expression analysis.
+This homework has quite a few steps.
+First, you will start with raw reads and a provided transcriptome assembly and prepare these data for differential expression analysis.
 This involves retrieving reads from the SRA, cleaning reads, aligning reads to the transcriptome, counting the number of reads aligned to each contig, and reformatting these count data to input into a differential analysis program.
+Next, you'll use your DE analysis program to compare expression between the two groups, do a little functional enrichment analysis using a provided files of GO terms, and answer some questions about your results and what they mean.

+Note: If you're not formally enrolled but want to do this homework, please pick whichever analysis program strikes your fancy.

-Please copy this document and change the name to `hw3a_answers_[LASTNAME].md`, and reply in the document as prompted.
+Please copy this document and change the name to `hw3_answers_[LASTNAME].md`, and reply in the document as prompted.
 We'll also ask you to create and save several scripts to be pushed with your HW repo.
 Everything we want you to submit is listed at the bottom of the document.

-Please use the alignment program assigned here:
-* `BWA`:
-* `bowtie2`:
-* `salmon`:
-* `kallisto`:

-Note: If you're not formally enrolled but want to do this homework, please pick whichever aligner strikes your fancy.
+## The Data:

 The data you'll be working with are from DeLeo & Bracken-Grissom (paper included in this repo):
 * Species: Vertically-migrating shrimp, *Systellaspis debilis*